 This is the burger that studied abroad in Paris and came back to the US wearing a beret.
 It’s served on a baguette, which definitely feels weird at first.
 But that baguette-as-bun move also results in something that tastes like a grilled cheese melted around a burger, which is as good as it sounds.

 When the cheese on the burger is melted to a liquid state and covers the whole thing, it’s a good sign the people making it know what they’re doing.
 The double cheeseburger at Popsons involves American cheese, two thin-ish patties, a soft and toasty bun, pickles, lettuce, and sauce.
 The fries are a little hit or miss, but the burger is excellent.

-While it’s slightly confusing that a mezcal bar serves both a cheese plate and a burger, we’re not complaining because they do a stellar job at burger-crafting.
+While it’s slightly confusing that a mezcal bar serves both a cheese plate and a burger, we’re not complaining because Mezcalito does a stellar job with all of it.
 Juicy is the only appropriate word to describe this creation of meat, gouda, and caramelized onions.
 We’re also strong supporters of the potato bun, which is the only potato-adjacent item here - in perhaps the only indication that this is nominally a Mexican place, there are no fries on the menu.

-Gott’s is the perfect burger spot when you’re in the mood for fast food but don’t want to sacrifice taste or quality.
-The California Burger has a fried egg, swiss cheese, mayo, and bacon that is on the correct side of crisp.
-Never underestimate the power of perfectly- cooked bacon on a burger.
-Go when you’re near the Ferry Building or when you need a burger in a time crunch.
+Gott’s is the perfect burger spot when you’re in the mood for fast food, but don’t want to sacrifice taste or quality.
+The California Burger has a fried egg, Swiss cheese, mayo, and bacon that is on the correct side of crisp.
+Go when you’re near the Ferry Building.

 The Black Sands Burger is simple.
 The double comes with two patties, American cheese, and their special sauce, but what it may lack in complexity it makes up for in solid execution.
 On those nights when you just don’t want to think about what to eat, head here, get this burger, and leave happy.